justinhuie/pokemon-tcg-collection-app/README.md

 # Pokémon TCG Catalog & Collection Tracker

-A full-stack web application for browsing, searching, and managing a Pokémon TCG card collection.

-Built with features such as full-text search, filtering, and persistent local data.
+This project started as a way to browse Pokémon TCG cards without relying on slow external APIs or an internet connection.
+It grew into a local-first collection tracker where you can search cards, mark what you own, and keep a wishlist.

+Everything runs on a local SQLite database seeded from the Pokémon TCG JSON dataset, so once it’s set up, the app works fully offline.

 ---

 ## Features

-- Full-text card search
+- Search cards by name using full-text search
-- Filtering by set, rarity, type, owned status, and wishlisted status
+- Filter results by set, rarity, type, owned status, or wishlist status
-- Collection tracking with quantity support
+- Track your collection with quantities
-- Wishlist management
-- Collection statistics (unique cards, total quantity, top types)
+- Maintain a wishlist seperate from owned cards
-- Card detail pages with images and metadata
+- View individual card pages with images and metadata
-- Fully responsive, dark-themed UI
+- See basic collection stats (total cards, unique cards, common types)

 ---